Australia Building Permits Tumble 12.9% In October

-The total number of building permits issued in Australia was down a seasonally adjusted 12.9 percent on month in October, the Australian Bureau of Statistics said on Tuesday - standing at 15,911.
+The total number of building permits issued in Australia was down a seasonally adjusted 12.9 percent on month in October, the Australian Bureau of Statistics said on Tuesday - coming in at 15,911.

-That missed forecasts for a drop of 2.0 percent following the 4.3 percent decline in September.
+That was in line with expectations following the 3.9 percent drop in September.

-Approvals for private sector houses rose 4.3 percent on month to 10,799, while permits for dwellings excluding houses plummeted 37.5 percent to 4,821.
+Permits for private sector houses rose 4.3 percent on month to 10,799, while permits for private sector dwellings excluding houses plummeted 37.5 percent to 4,821.

 For comments and feedback contact: editorial@rttnews.com